ITT-24/assignment-5-cnn-LeS-crypto/README.md

 - Visualized results in Section **Comparison**

 # 02 - Gathering a Dataset
-- used notebook from 01 with original model config
+- used notebook from [01](#01---exploring-hyperparameters) with original model configs
 - Annotation syntax:
   - "Bounding box annotations are proposed in COCO format with normalized relative coordinates"[1]
   - `["top_left_x", "top_left_y", "width", "height"]`